Certified Scrum Developer Training with Ron Jeffries and Chet Hendrickson

 Dates for our next open enrollment three day Certified Scrum Developer class in Farmington Hills will be announced soon.
 The regular course fee is $1,950/student, but early enrollment is often $1,650/student.

 Why a 3 day CSD course instead of 2 days?

 You may see some CSD workshops advertised for two days.
-Our CSD course is intentionally structured for three days as opposed to two days so you will be able to have hands-on coding time with Ron, Chet and Bryan.
+Our extended CSD course is intentionally structured for three days as opposed to two days so you will be able to have hands-on coding time with Ron, Chet and Bryan.
 They feel that just “talking about” good coding isn’t enough for you to learn – we want you to actually do something with other coders so you leave the workshop with useful skills.

 Private classes for groups or companies are available upon request.
-In fact, most CSD classes are private, corporate classes.
+In fact, most CSD classes with Chet are private, corporate classes.
 As the workshop is instructor-led, live and online, we can offer the workshop globally.
 Call 248-489-0408 for details.

 For additional Scrum Developer class information or to request a class date contact Michigan Technology Services.
 248-489-0408

 Who Should Attend

 The course is appropriate for individual software developers and testers, as well as development team members who want to experience Agile development for the first time, or to sharpen their skills in Agile.